 If you are one of the unfortunate bankrupts in Malaysia, this is not the end of the world.
-Some even find relief from declaring bankruptcy since they can get proper help from the authorities such as The Credit Counselling and Debt Management Agency (AKPK) and own up the responsibilities to repay their debts under the governance of Director General of Insolvency (DGI).
+Some even find relief from declaring bankruptcy since they can get proper help from the authorities such as The Credit Counselling and Debt Management Agency (AKPK) and own up the responsibilities to repay their debts under the governance of the Director General of Insolvency (DGI).

 There are a few questions you might be asking when you are declared bankrupt.
-For starters, what will happen to your assets and property if you become a bankrupt?
+For starters, what will happen to your assets and property if you become bankrupt?

 Well, when a person becomes bankrupt, his/her assets will be placed in the hands of the DGI.
 The DGI will then administer the bankrupt’s assets and sell or dispose them to repay the outstanding debts.